Dopamine: The pathway to pleasure

 Too little dopamine causes the stiff movements that are the hallmark of Parkinson's disease.
 Although depression is more often linked to a lack of serotonin, studies find that a dopamine deficiency also contributes to a down mood.
 In particular, people with depression often suffer from a lack of motivation and concentration.

 Because dopamine is made from tyrosine, getting more of this amino acid from food could potentially boost dopamine levels in your brain.
-There is evidence that a diet rich in tyrosine also may improve memory and mental performance.
+Some research suggests that a diet rich in tyrosine also may improve memory and mental performance.

 Foods high in tyrosine include: